-uThukela district municipality has appointed dedicated personnel that deal with the issues of physically challenged in the uThukela district municipality.
+uThukela district municipality has appointed dedicated personnel that deal with the issues of physical challenge in the uThukela district municipality.
 The municipality has formed the Disability Forum where all the physically challenged people are able to raise their concerns.
-The main challenges that they are facing is the unemployment of the physically challenge persons and some municipal offices in the family of municipalities are not conducive for them in terms of accessing the municipal offices.
+The main challenges that they are facing are the unemployment of the physically challenged people and some municipal offices in the family of municipalities are not conducive for them in terms of accessing the municipal offices.
 Transportation and recreational facilities are also a concern since they are not suitable for people living with disabilities.